Attention deficit hyperactivity disorder

 There is little proof that alternative treatments for ADHD such as herbs, supplements, and chiropractic are helpful.

-One third to one half of children with ADHD continue to have symptoms of inattention or hyperactivity-impulsivity as adults.
-Adults with ADHD are often able to control behavior and mask difficulties.
+One third to one half of children with ADHD have symptoms of inattention or hyperactivity-impulsivity as adults.
+Adults with ADHD are often able to control behavior and mask problems.

 When to Contact a Medical Professional

 Call the doctor if you or your child's teachers suspect ADHD.
 You should also tell the doctor about:

 American Academy of Pediatrics, Subcommittee on Attention-Deficity/Hyperactivity Disorder, Steering Committee on Quality Improvement and Management.
 ADHD: Clinical practice guideline for the diagnosis, evaluation, and treatment of attention-deficit/hyperactivity disorder in children and adolescents.
 Pediatrics.
 2011;128:1007-1022.
 PMID: 22003063 www.ncbi.nlm.nih.gov/pubmed/22003063.

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing.
 2013.

 Prince JB, Wilens TE, Spencer TJ, Biederman J. Pharmacotherapy of attention-deficit/hyperactivity disorder across the lifespan.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 49.